k2-fsa/icefall/docs/source/recipes/aishell/stateless_transducer.rst

   - (1) What does the transducer model look like
   - (2) How to prepare data for training and decoding
-  - (3) How to start the training, either with a single GPU or multiple GPUs
+  - (3) How to start the training, either with a single GPU or with multiple GPUs
   - (4) How to do decoding after training, with greedy search, beam search and, **modified beam search**
   - (5) How to use a pre-trained model provided by us to transcribe sound files